Photo by Alan Rowlette

 Thank you for visiting my website!

-Age 8 I picked up a Reader’s Digest How To book and decided I wanted to learn yoga.
-My whole life meditation, buddhist philosophy and yoga have been in the background but my personal yoga journey began 6 years ago.
+Yoga is my passion and joy, a way I can help other people and help myself.
+My whole life meditation, buddhist philosophy and yoga have been in the background but my real yoga journey began 6 years ago.

 When yoga became part of my daily life, I was at crisis point of anxiety and my body was taking the beating for it.
 I kept going to those early classes at first because the movement and breath helped me calm down, then I started sleeping again, I started to feel the pain in my muscles fade, until finally I was a back on track.
-I started to realise that yoga had the power to heal and if I could understand it, I could help myself.
+I started to realise that yoga had the power to heal and if I could understand it there was nothing that couldn’t be overcome.
 After that I fell in love with yoga and with life.
 I realise now that everything I experienced in that time gave me invaluable insight and an ability to relate to people with understanding and kindness.

 I chose to study with Yoga Therapy Ireland because I wanted to learn how to help people with yoga.
-The therapeutic background of my training with YTI has helped me become and adaptable, safe and inclusive teacher.
-I will have completed my 500 hour RYT course in May 2017.
-I’m greatly influenced in my approach to teaching by the experience of caring for my father after he became disabled from Parkinsons and Dementia symptoms.
+Over the two years and 500 hours I trained with YTI, I was able to become and adaptable, safe and inclusive teacher.
+I’m greatly influenced in my approach to teaching by the experience of caring for my father after he became disabled from Parkinson’s and Dementia symptoms.
 Watching him continue to walk against the odds with the patience and dedication of everyone involved taught me a life time’s worth of lessons.

 “Yoga allows you to rediscover a sense of wholeness in your life, where you do not feel like you are constantly trying to fit broken pieces together.”